pepopowitz/getting-unstuck/slides/src/06-harden.md

 Notes:

-I keep a trello board that I fill with messages of appreciation & thanks, and I look back on it now and then.
+I keep a trello board that I fill with messages of appreciation & thanks, I call it my wall of motivation.

+Others have called this a brag doc, including ????

+But just as important as keeping it is looking back on it now and then

-Because let's face it - when you get stuck, your self-talk changes for the worse.
+If you're like me, when you get stuck, your self-talk changes for the worse.

 You start doubting yourself.
 You start saying awful things about yourself.
 Your impostor syndrome kicks in hard.

-A wall of motivation can **replenish your ego**
+A wall of motivation can **replenish your ego**, as long as you remember to look at it, ...

 ---